Insurance industry in China: Organizations

-The IAC represents the collective interests of the China's insurance industry.
+The IAC represents the collective interests of China's insurance industry.
 The Association speaks out on issues of common interest; helps to inform and participate in debates on public policy issues; and also acts as an advocate for high standards of customer service in the insurance industry.
 IAC has four working committees which are Life Insurance Working Committee, General Insurance Working Committee, Insurance Agency & Broker Working Committee, Actuarial Working Committee.